-The Access to Justice Institute strives to inspire law students toward a lifelong commitment to social justice, public interest and public service.
-ATJI serves as the bridge between academics and action, encouraging students to be leaders for justice.
+The Access to Justice Institute strives to inspire law students toward a lifelong commitment to social justice, public interest and pro bono work.
+ATJI serves as a bridge between academics and action, encouraging students to be leaders for justice.

 The Berle Center facilitates the study of the constantly evolving American and global economic system, the ongoing struggle for power between and among corporations, governments, individuals, and society, and the role of law in mediating and shaping the nature of our economic relations and institutions.